ncasuk/ncas-energy-balance-1-software/docs/scripts.rst

 The scripts make use of the package PyCampbellCR1000 (on an updated fork) - this works for CR3000 loggers as well.
 The documentation for this package can be found here: https://pycampbellcr1000.readthedocs.io/en/latest/

+To see the API and source code, go to `scripts-api`_.

 **1. download_data:**

 - Created to be set up as a cron job every 5 minutes (or another time interval).
 This downloads data from tables on the logger and saves to a daily csv file.